ClayDowling/CodeRace/README.md

 Update the desktop with any branding imagery.

 Log out and log back in.
 You should get an editor launched with two javascript files open.
-Make a test pass and confirm that the
+Make a test pass and confirm that the server is properly updated.